Small Beginnings (1881-1919)

 The Evangelical Era (1947–1974)

 Following World War II, the C&MA continued to expand locally and globally.
-Tabernacles were exchanged across North America for traditional church buildings.
 In 1974, the C&MA officially declared itself a denomination and underwent a sweeping organizational restructuring.
 During this period, Dr. A. W. Tozer and Dr. Louis L. King had great influence upon The Alliance.

 The Missionary Church Era (1975-present)

-Since the mid-1970s, the C&MA in the United States and Canada has become increasingly multicultural, beginning with the influx of Southeast Asian refugees following the Vietnam War.
+Since the mid-1970s, the C&MA in the United States and Canada has become increasingly multicultural.
 Over the years, U.S. Alliance churches have embraced, discipled, and equipped many immigrants from around the world who have since returned to their home cultures with a burden for the lost.
 Our heart for the nations has resulted in the U.S. Alliance becoming one of the most diverse evangelical churches in America.

-Today, the Alliance family continues in the tradition of the Gospel Tabernacle outreach in New York City, ensuring more and more people can know Jesus cares for us all—body, soul, and spirit.
-We plant churches and build and administer schools, clinics, hospitals, community centers, retirement centers, and radio stations.
+Today, we plant churches and build and administer schools, clinics, hospitals, community centers, retirement centers, and radio stations.
 We also partner with other churches, governments, and non-government organizations to extend care and practical support—in the name of Jesus—to families who have been devastated by disease, poverty, political turmoil, and natural disasters.